panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 VITE_MY_VAR=value
 ```

-then you can access in the browser during runtime `import.meta.env.VITE_MY_VAR`, which is going to be `'value'`.
+then you can access this value in the browser during runtime `import.meta.env.VITE_MY_VAR`, which is going to be `'value'`.

 Please note that Vite exposes publicly only variables starting with `VITE_` prefix.